 Registration

-Please use this Microsoft Form to confirm you are attending and which days you will join for.
+Please use this Microsoft Form to register your interest and state which days you will join for.
 The questions will help us to make sure everything is arranged for the hackathon to run smoothly.
 Note that this event is free - there is no registration fee.
 The Met Office will provide lunch and snacks during the working day, we hope to plan a group meal on evening of Wed 20 May.

 Venue